 AAAPC EMCA Mentoring Program

-Expressions of Interest for 2023 are open
+Expressions of Interest for 2023 are now closed

 Our mission at the AAAPC is to advocate for high quality multidisciplinary primary care research, education, policy and practice.
 Mentorship is the relationship between a more experienced person (mentor) and a less experienced one (mentee), with the purpose of sharing the mentor’s skills and knowledge with the mentee, and to provide guidance, support and encouragement.
 Mentorship can be considered integral to nurturing research excellence, by providing a safe space for less-experienced researchers to receive guidance and support.